-What’s more, IOPS processing on oblSQL-1 was unencumbered as oblVembu-35 streamed data directly from the logical disk snapshots created at the start of each process.
+What’s more, IOPS processing on oblSQL-1 was unencumbered as oblVembu-40 streamed data directly from the logical disk snapshots created at the start of each process.
 There was no impact on transaction processing from either reading incremental backup data or unwinding VMFS and VSS snapshots.

-- Initialize a failover of production processing to a standby replica
+- Initialize a failover of production processing to a standby replica,

-- finalize the failover process on a running replica
+- finalize the failover process on a running replica,

-- or finalize a failback from an active replica to the original production system.
+- or finalize a failback from an active replica to the original production system

 In an initial failover, the replica is powered on and booted from a VM snapshot chosen by a system administrator.
-For our replica of oblSQL-1, the total time to power on and boot using one of the snapshots created in an incremental backup was just over four and one half minutes.
+For our replica of oblSQL-1, the total time to power on and boot using one of the snapshots created in an incremental backup was just over four and one-half minutes.

 On completion of the initial failover, an IT administrator can choose to immediately run the replica as a production system.
-This strategy offers the greatest flexibility for final recovery; however, it also comes with distinct performance cost.
+This strategy offers the greatest flexibility for final recovery; however, it also comes with a distinct performance cost.
 VM I/O performance is burdened with the overhead of running from a VMware copy on write (CoW) snapshot for each logical disk.
 Specifically, a CoW snapshot doubles the number of I/O operations required to write any new data as existing data must first be written to a snapshot before it can be replaced by new data.

 The rationale for this strategy of running from a snapshot is rooted in the use of physical systems.
 The underlying idea is that the replica is a temporary system, which will only be used until IT is able to recover the original physical system.
 At that time, the replica, which is masquerading as the production system, would failback—including all data changes incurred while it acted as the production system—to the original physical system.
 While this strategy makes sense in a world of asymmetric physical servers, in a virtual environment, this strategy is the equivalent of washing paper cups.

 ble objects.
-As a result, once we had booted our VM and confirmed that the replica was operating with the most recent data, we used the Manage Replicas utility to immediately finalize the failover state.
+As a result, once we had booted our VM and confirmed that the replica was operating with the most recent data, we used the Failover and Failback option to immediately finalize the failover state.
 In finalizing the failover state, the Vembu BDR Backup server removed all snapshots from the replica VM and eliminated the ability to continue using that VM as a replication target.
 Nonetheless, in removing all CoW snapshots, failover finalization ensured that all further I/O processing would proceed without any impediments.

-Immediately following the booting of oblSQL-1_Replica, we relaunched our transaction processing generator on SQLbench-1.
+Immediately following the booting of oblSQL-1_Replica, we re-launched our transaction processing generator on SQLbench-1.
 Within 10 minutes, SQL Server had rebuilt its buffer and procedure caches for TPC-E database processing on the new VM.
 As a result, within 15 minutes of shutting down the original VM, we were processing business transactions at the original production rate of 850 cTPS.